oceanprotocol/operator-service/API.md

         publishlogUrl: URL to get the publish log (for admins only)
         algologUrl: URL to get the algo log (for user)
         outputsUrl: Array of URLs for algo outputs
-        resultsDID: if we have a did
+        resultsDid: if we have a did
         stopreq: 0 - None, 1 - API Enpoint Stop called, 2 - Job exceeded allocated time
         removed: 0 - No, 1 - Removed from k8 cluster
 ```